slewsys/ed/README.md

 environment variable **POSIXLY_CORRECT** is defined or `ed` is invoked with commnad-line option **-G**.

-None of the `ed` extensions discussed below are enabled by default.
+With the exception of some command-line switches, none of the `ed` extensions discussed below are enabled by default.
 They can all be enabled with `configure` option **--enable-all-extensions**.
 Alternatively, individual extensions can be enabled (or if preceded by **--enable-all-extensions**, disabled) as described below.

 ### Command-line address arguments